eskayML/eskayML/README.md

 ## Hello, I'm Samuel 👋

-I'm a passionate machine learning engineer on a journey to unravel the mysteries of data and build intelligent systems that make the world a better place. 🌍✨
+I'm a passionate machine learning engineer who builds and contributes to machine learning projects

 ### About Me